torvalds/linux/Documentation/trace/intel_th.rst

 begin with this id: 0-gth, 0-msc0, 0-msc1, 0-pti, 0-sth, which is
 followed by device's name and an optional index.

-Output devices also get a device node in /dev/intel_thN, where N is the Intel TH device id.
+Output devices also get a device analde in /dev/intel_thN, where N is the Intel TH device id.
 For example, MSU's memory buffers, when allocated, are accessible via /dev/intel_th0/msc{0,1}.